ilivegod/volvo-clone/README.md

-This is a replica of the volvo web app using html/css.
+This is a Markup replica of the homepage of the  volvo website using html/css.